← Blog/Phobias

 Address the underlying sensitised anxiety response and the fear of being alone resolves with it — because there is no longer a panic attack to be afraid of having.

-LAR Coaching's structured programme has guided clients from severe monophobia (unable to be alone for ten minutes) back to comfortable solo living, often within weeks.
-Sessions are delivered remotely via Zoom, Phone or FaceTime — which means even at the start of the programme, you do not need to leave home or be alone in a clinic to begin.
+LAR Coaching's structured program has guided clients from severe monophobia (unable to be alone for ten minutes) back to comfortable solo living, often within weeks.
+Sessions are delivered remotely via Zoom, Phone or FaceTime — which means even at the start of the program, you do not need to leave home or be alone in a clinic to begin.

 The next step